Bethany's story

 Nothing fazed Beth during treatment

-Beth was cancer free for about 6 / 7 months, but after a routine scan, we were told the cancer had returned her head.
+Beth was cancer free for about 6 / 7 months, but after a routine scan, we were told the cancer had returned to her head.
 She carried on with chemotherapy and had Temozolomide for 12 weeks to keep it at bay.
 We got a call from the hospital to say they would like to try and remove the tumour and two days later, she was in surgery.
 It was a whirlwind.
 Incredibly, the surgeon was able to remove the whole tumour.

 But despite all that, eight weeks later another scan showed cancer spots in her hip.
 When we were told the cancer had come back for a third time, we were just gutted.
 We couldn't believe it was happening again.